The Marlinspike Sailor

 However, his most prestigious work was done for the Queen of England.
 On a return visit to England in 1977 to row in the Henley Royal Regatta, he received an invitation To Buckingham Palace.
 At Buckingham Palace, Jim made a presentation of his Marlinspike work to Her Majesty Queen Elizabeth II in honor of Her 25th Jubilee.

-Presently, Jim is a retired science teacher, but continues to tutor at Marblehead high School as well as run his business: “The Marlinspike Sailor of Marblehead”.
+Presently, Jim is a retired science teacher, but continues to teach Astronomy at Marblehead High School, is Visiting Lecturer at Salem State University, as well as run his business: “The Marlinspike Sailor of Marblehead”.
 He is also an active member of the International Guild of Knot Tyers.